Queror254/devquerorPortfolio/README.md

 2. use this yarn command to install the dependancies :
       - yarn install
 # MIGRATIONS :
-3 .to configure the database run :
+3. to configure the database run :
      - node ace configure @adonisjs/lucid

- . run the migrations using :
+4. run the migrations using :
       - node ace migration:run

 # START :
-4. And finally  start the server with :
+5. And finally  start the server with :
       - node ace serve --watch